 Built in the 1390's for the Guild of St. Mary the Guildhall is an amazing survivor from the medieval period.

-Boston Guildhall is also licensed for civil wedding ceremonies and available to be hired for events.
+Boston Guildhall is licensed for civil wedding ceremonies and is available to be hired for events.

 For information on accredited accommodation providers, please click on the link to Visit Lincolnshire/Accommodation on the right of this page and search for Boston.

 We also have our own website - www.bostonguildhall.co.uk

 School parties and other organised visits are welcome with advanced notice without charge during our regular opening hours.
 For guided tours or activities or visits outside of our regular opening hours please be aware that there may be a small charge.

 Facebook - Boston Guildhall Museum